Event Details

 Topics for Discussion:

-- What FDA regulatory issues should be considered when developing a valid instrument for measuring PDF?
+What FDA regulatory issues should we consider in developing a valid instrument for measuring PDF?

 Arthur Stone, Ph.D., Director, Professor of Psychology, University of Southern California Dornsife College of Letters, Arts and Sciences